j2store/userguide/troubleshooting_paypal_related_issues.md

 There are two ways, by which you can fix this.

-Solution 1: Set the Invoice Prefix
+#### Solution 1: Set the Invoice Prefix

 Please follow the steps:

-1) From your J2Store Dashboard, go to - Set Up -> Configuration.
+1. From your J2Store Dashboard, go to - Set Up -> Configuration.

-2) You will get several tabs in the Configuration page.
+2. You will get several tabs in the Configuration page.
 Go to 'Order' tab.

-3) Set the Invoice Prefix in the texbox provided.
+3. Set the Invoice Prefix in the texbox provided.

-4) Save & Close.
+4. Save & Close.

-Solution 2: Change settings in Paypal
+#### Solution 2: Change settings in Paypal

 Please try the following:

-1)Log-in to your Paypal sandbox account
+1. Log-in to your Paypal sandbox account
-2)Click Profile
+2. Click Profile
-3)Under Selling Preferences, click Payment Receiving Preferences 4)Under Block Accidental Payments choose "No, allow multiple payments per invoice ID".
+3. Under Selling Preferences, click Payment Receiving Preferences
+4. Under Block Accidental Payments choose "No, allow multiple payments per invoice ID".

 Save.